Woman charged with capital murder in Calera shooting - Shelby County Reporter

 Woman charged with capital murder in Calera shooting

-CALERA – A Calera woman has been charged with capital murder in connection with a fatal shooting at a residence over the weekend.
+CALERA – A Calera woman has been charged with capital murder in connection with a fatal shooting at a residence.

 Tekedra Charnae Staffney, 36, was arrested June 19 after allegedly shooting Jesse Myrone Rutledge with a handgun in front of a 7-year-old child, according to court documents.